WillOram/cyber-incident-management/README.md

 5. When are you going to provide your next update?

-(6. What actions can customers take to reduce the risk of adverse impact)
+6. What actions can customers take to reduce the risk to themselves?